 The screen capture below is a Facebook post by one of the owners of Boarders, made February 2nd:

 Due to how the games industry operates, it is not immediately entirely clear how many games companies have orders stuck with Boarders.
 What is clear, however; is the disappointment and anger these gamers feel.
-My own repeated attempts to contact Boarders have yielded no results, although their Facebook page was updated on March 27th, well after the disputes began.
+My own repeated attempts to contact Boarders have yielded no results, although as of April 25th Boarders had posted an item for sale on their Facebook Page.

 This article will be updated as the situation continues to develop.
 Please contact Calvin at email@example.com with any information you may have.